-Under the Mental Capacity Act 2005 any individual over the age of 18 years in England and Wales has the legal right to refuse food and/or fluid.
-The act assumes that a person has mental capacity to make their own decisions to refuse food and/or fluid unless it is established they lack that capacity.

-Before a healthcare practitioner provides medical treatment for a detainee who is refusing food and/or fluid, they must ensure that they have the detainee's consent to do so.
-For the detainee's consent to be valid, the person must have the mental capacity to take that particular decision, in line with the Mental Capacity Act 2005.
-Mental capacity in respect of medical treatment, which must be reviewed on a daily basis, will be established by the treating healthcare professional.
+- 18. Under the Mental Capacity Act 2005 any individual over the age of 18 years in England and Wales has the legal right to refuse food and/or fluid.
+The act assumes that a person has mental capacity to make their own decisions to refuse food and/or fluid unless it is established they lack that capacity. - 19.
+Before a healthcare practitioner provides medical treatment for a detained individual who is refusing food and/or fluid, they must ensure that they have the detained individual's consent to do so.
+For the detained individual's consent to be valid, the person must have the mental capacity to take that particular decision, in line with the Mental Capacity Act 2005.
+Mental capacity in respect of medical treatment, which must be reviewed on a daily basis, will be established by the treating healthcare professional. - 20.
 Seeking consent for medical examination or treatment must be seen as a process, not a one-off event.
-Detainees who have given consent to a particular intervention are entitled to change their minds and withdraw their consent at any point if they still have the mental capacity to do so.
+Detained individuals who have given consent to a particular intervention are entitled to change their minds and withdraw their consent at any point if they still have the mental capacity to do so.
 Similarly, they can change their minds and consent to an intervention which they have earlier refused.
-It is important to let each detainee know this, so that they feel able to tell the healthcare practitioner if they change their mind.
+It is important to let

-As long as a detainee retains mental capacity, legally it makes no difference whether detainees sign a form to indicate their consent, or whether they give consent verbally or even non-verbally.
-However, it is important in practice that a written record is made of the detainee's instructions, and the Home Office IRC team will send the original written record to the caseworker, a copy of the record is given to healthcare and the Home Office IRC team will also add a minute to CID case notes regardless of how they give those instructions.
-This is separate to issues around advance decisions, in which an individual is making their wishes known in advance about refusing treatment at a later point where they lack capacity to give consent.

-Detainees with mental capacity to take a particular decision are entitled to refuse treatment being offered, even if this will clearly be detrimental to their health.
-Administering medical treatment to a person with full mental capacity, or forcing them to take food and/or fluid against their will, in the absence of consent may amount to common assault.

-Where a detainee refusing food and/or fluids is judged to lack mental capacity and has not made an advance decision doctors and other healthcare professionals must consider administering whatever treatment is in the detainee's best interests, in line with the requirements of section 4 of the Mental Capacity Act 2005 and relevant best interests and best practice guidance.
+- each detained individual know this, so that they feel able to tell the healthcare practitioner if they change their mind. - 21.
+As long as a detained individual retains mental capacity, legally it makes no difference whether detained individuals sign a form to indicate their consent, or whether they give consent verbally or even non-verbally.
+However, it is important in practice that a written record is made of the detained individual's instructions by healthcare staff.
+Healthcare staff will send a copy of this record the local DET team.
+The local DET team will send a copy to the caseworker and note this action on the CID case notes.
+This is separate to issues around advance decisions, in which an individual is making their wishes known in advance about refusing treatment at a later point where they lack capacity to give consent. - 22.
+Detained individuals with mental capacity to take a particular decision are entitled to refuse treatment being offered, even if this will clearly be detrimental to their health.
+Administering medical treatment to a person with full mental capacity, or forcing them to take food and/or fluid against their will, in the absence of consent may amount to common assault. - 23.
+Where a detained individual refusing food and/or fluids is judged to lack mental capacity and has not made an advance decision doctors and other healthcare professionals must consider administering whatever treatment is in the detained individual's best interests, in line with the requirements of section 4 of the Mental Capacity Act 2005 and relevant best interests and best practice guidance. - 24.
 The healthcare practitioner must ensure that they make as objective a judgement as possible, based on the principle that the person should be assisted to make their own healthcare decision, if at all possible.